jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 Meaning that achieves the level of error in our training set that is roughly comparable to the target level of error we hope to get to, which could be human level performance.
 After it does well on the training set, so the answer to that question is yes. we then ask does it do well on the cross validation set?

 In other words, does it have high variance and if the answer is no, then we can conclude that the algorithm has high variance because it doesn't want to train set does not do on the cross validation set.
-So that big gap in Jcv and Jtrain indicates we probably have a high variance problem, and if we have a high variance problem, then one way to try to fix it is to get more data.
+So that big gap in  $J_{cv}$ and Jtrain indicates we probably have a high variance problem, and if we have a high variance problem, then one way to try to fix it is to get more data.
 To get more data and go back and retrain the model and just double-check, do we just want the training set?

 If not, have a bigger network, or it does see if it does when the cross validation set and if not get more data.
 And if we can keep on going around and around and around this loop until eventually it does well in the cross validation set.
 Then we're probably done because now we have a model that does well on the cross validation set and hopefully will also generalize to new examples as well.

 Now, of course there are limitations of the application of this recipe training bigger neural network doesn't reduce bias but at some point it does get computationally expensive.
 That's why the rise of neural networks has been really assisted by the rise of very fast computers, including especially GPUs or graphics processing units.
-Hardware traditionally used to speed up computer graphics, but it turns out has been very useful for speeding on neural networks as well.
+Hardware traditionally used to speed up computer graphics, but  has been very useful for speeding on neural networks as well.

 But even with hardware accelerators beyond a certain point, the neural networks are so large, it takes so long to train, it becomes infeasible.
 And then of course the other limitation is more data.
 Sometimes we can only get so much data, and beyond a certain point it's hard to get much more data.